ChocolateTilt/seedship-wiki/content/Locations/Metadimensional Space.md

 ## Travel
 MDS can be travelled through, both physically and via dreams.
 Its effects on a person appear to vary greatly depending on your species and method.
 ### Humans
-Humans who physically travel through MDS experience psychosis and are corrupted, allowing them to be easily controlled by the [[Cogitatio vermis|Thoughtworm]] without direct infection.
+Humans who physically travel through MDS experience psychosis and are corrupted, allowing them to be easily controlled by the [[Cogitatio vermis]] without direct infection.
 - Additional research is needed in order to determine if Humans are able to recover from the the corruption and prevent it from happening in the first place.

 Humans who travel to MDS via dreams do not appear to be directly corrupted.